 Registration fees will be waived for contestants registered as full-time students at any university or college.
 Such students will not, however, be eligible for the Symposium lunches.

-Team members should be present at every stage of the competition.

 Teams should not add or change team members once they submit their entry summary to the judging panel.